 Infertility is common, affecting approximately one in ten women of reproductive age and that number is increasing.
 Determining the cause of infertility is the first step in conceiving.
 Luckily, every day more women are seeking care due to increased awareness and new, highly successful infertility treatments.
-Whether it’s male or female infertility, RCC understands the common causes of infertility and ultimately how to treat it.
+Whether it’s male or female infertility, Reproductive Care Center understands the common causes of infertility and ultimately how to treat it.

 These tests are used to identify potential causes of infertility